-BlueStore is a special-purpose storage backend designed specifically for managing data on disk for Ceph OSD workloads.
-It is motivated by experience supporting and managing OSDs using FileStore over the last ten years.
-Key BlueStore features include:
+BlueStore is a special-purpose storage back end designed specifically for managing data on disk for Ceph OSD workloads.
+BlueStore’s design is based on a decade of experience of supporting and managing Filestore OSDs.

 Efficient copy-on-write.
 RBD and CephFS snapshots rely on a copy-on-write clone mechanism that is implemented efficiently in BlueStore.
-This results in efficient IO both for regular snapshots and for erasure coded pools (which rely on cloning to implement efficient two-phase commits).
+This results in efficient I/O both for regular snapshots and for erasure-coded pools (which rely on cloning to implement efficient two-phase commits).